tot-ra/vector-bible/README.md

 ### 1. Postgres + pgvector

 - ✅ Data is stored in Postgres, so no need to sync data between databases
-- 🟡 No specialized UI, but you can reuse postgres-specific ones
+- 🟡 No specialized UI, but you can reuse postgres-specific ones.
+I relied on Jetbrains built-in DB plugin, VSCode DB plugin or neovim plugin
 - 🟡 Mediocre search on small dataset
 - 🟡 Operators are not the most intuitive
 - 🟡 Limited activity / community